kiberStender/fpJS/README.md

 ```

 What is the difference besides how it is called?
 Do you remember all functions are lazy right?
 So it will only process when you call it,
 with this in mind think about the sum2 function.
 It will call sum with the first parameter hardcoded right?
-But not exactly.
+Not exactly.
-Before it sums the two number 'a' and 'b', it will have to evaluate  b from sum2 and then reevaluate 'a' and 'b', so it will be a
+Before it sums the two number 'a' and 'b', it will have to evaluate  b from sum2 and then evaluate 'a' and 'b' again, so it will be a
 three times execution.
 Now think about the sum2C.
 When you call sumC(2) it will returns another function with 'a' parameter already
 evaluated, so only 'b' will be processed.
 Only 2 steps, only 2 evaluations.
 So you can have a better re utilization, a better
 composition and an increased performance.
-But you can have a better readable code too writing less code.
+But you can have a better readable code to writing less code.

 ```coffeescript
   sumC = (a) -> (b) -> a + b